floating-ui/floating-ui/.changeset/silly-beers-impress.md

 ---
-"@floating-ui/react": patch
+'@floating-ui/react': patch
 ---

-prevent unnecessary delayed opens to preserve potential click open events
+fix(useHover): prevent unnecessary delayed opens to preserve potential click open events.
+Fixes an issue when combining `useHover` and `useClick` hooks and a click occurred before the floating element could open on hover, it would unexpectedly close on `mouseleave` despite being triggered by a click.